apache/superset/RELEASING/release-notes-1-0/README.md

 ## Developer Experience
 - feat: add endpoint to export saved queries using new format (#[11447](https://github.com/apache/incubator-superset/pull/11447))

-### Single Page Application
-deprecated

 ### Component Library
-This release is a major milestone in an ongoing effort to modernize, consolidate, and simplify the interface elements of Superset.
-Highly-used components have been visually updated, refactored to modern component libraries, and integrated with React Storybook for immediate visibility with consolidated test/styles.
-This will ease developer experience and create a more consistent and modern aesthetic for the user.

 - build(deps-dev): update cypress to 5.5.0, improvements for running locally (#[11603](https://github.com/apache/incubator-superset/pull/11603))
 - build(deps-dev): bump less from 3.9.0 to 3.12.2 in /superset-frontend (#[11597](https://github.com/apache/incubator-superset/pull/11597))
 - build(deps-dev): bump @storybook/addon-essentials in /superset-frontend (#[11573](https://github.com/apache/incubator-superset/pull/11573))